 Automatic registration is gaining momentum at the national level, as well.
+Automatic registration is gaining momentum at the national level, as well.
+In July 2016, Rep. Robert Brady introduced a bill to automatically register eligible citizens to vote in federal elections when they interact with numerous state and federal government agencies; Sens.
+Patrick Leahy, Amy Klobuchar, and Dick Durbin cosponsored identical legislation in the Senate.
 This February, President Barack Obama called on legislators to “mak[e] automatic voter registration the new norm across America.”
 In a campaign speech in June 2015, Hillary Rodham Clinton embraced automatic, universal voter registration for eligible citizens once they turn 18, and Senator Bernie Sanders introduced an automatic registration bill in Congress in August.
 Senator Sanders’ bill was the second automatic registration bill introduced in Congress this year; in June, Rep. David Cicilline and 45 cosponsors introduced legislation requiring automatic registration for federal elections at all DMVs.

 For more information on why states should implement automatic voter registration, see the recently released report, The Case for Automatic, Permanent Voter Registration.
 This report urges adoption of the four components of a permanent registration system, with automatic registration as its central plank.
 The Brennan Center has also published a companion document, Automatic and Permanent Voter Registration: How it Works, which provides in-depth answers explaining how states can use existing technology to implement automatic registration.